jopijuco/local/README.md

 ### Customer View

 As a Customer, you can start your shopping without beeing logged, but you must be logged as a customer to finalize your order.
-When accessing the basket page, you can finalize the order.

 #### Shopping
-to complete
+When landing on the website, you can enter in any shop you want to see the product's catalogue and add some in your basket.
+When accessing the basket page, you can finalize your order if you're logged in.

 #### Orders
-to complete
+An order is relative to one store.
+If you want to buy products from different stores, you must create different order.
+You can follow your order status in the order tab.

 #### Account
 to complete